huyph/advanced-json-view/README.md

 # Summary
-This extension will pretty-print JSON data.
+This extension will pretty-print JSON data and it can memorise current view state.

 Only works on Chrome at the moment.